onamfc/onamfc/README.md

 Each week, I’ll:
 - Launch a new open source repo
 - Share a short write-up on how it works
-- Post lessons learned on GitHub, [LinkedIn](https://linkedin.com/in/brandon-estrella-dev), and [Twitter](https://twitter.com/sitetransition)
+- Post lessons learned on GitHub and [LinkedIn](https://linkedin.com/in/brandon-estrella-dev)

 ### The 52 for 52 Project List
 1. [DevLogger for Laravel](https://github.com/onamfc/laravel-devlogger)